mandhana-ayush/Subscription-Platform/README.md

 #Features/highlights

-- a signup/login feature integrated with google login achieved by using passport.js.
+- a signup/login feature integrated with google login achieved using passport.js.
 - including payment options like cash on delievery and card included using stripe.js.
 - a pattern for showing real-life shopping store with integrated cart.